psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 when he was summoned to the scaffold.
 He turned to Brunt, smiled, and shook hands with him.
 On entering the lodge, he had said to some one who told him to be firm —

 "Firm?
 I am firm.
 But we have children, sir."
-I There was true pathos in this. '
+There was true pathos in this. '

 When the handkerchief was tied on, he cried out —

-"I hope, Mr. Cotton, you will give me' a good character." the chaplain bowed.
+"I hope, Mr. Cotton, you will give me a good character." the chaplain bowed.
 Ings then commenced playfully swinging about in his hand a cotton nightcap.
 While the hatch was opening, he exclaimed with a loud voice —

 "Remember me to King George the Fourth.
 God bless him, and may he have a long reign!"